Inside Christ Church Cathedral in Dublin (+Photo Gallery)

 The religious institution came to life around 1030.
 Originally a wooden structure, Anglo-Norman magnates completely rebuilt Christ Church in the 12th and 13th centuries.

 The latest largest renovation took place from 1871 to 1878.
 During this time, many medieval parts of the cathedral were demolished.
-Instead, Victorian architectural style left a heavy mark on the religious establishment.
+Instead, the Victorian architectural style left a heavy mark on the religious establishment.

 And though the massive renovation saved Christ Church from decay and eventual collapse, it brought serious changes to the style of the building.
-Victorian pastiches replaced the medieval art.
+Victorian pastiches replaced medieval art.
 It made it almost impossible to say which part of the interior of Christ Church belongs to which era.

 4 Days in Dublin and Ireland - Roads and Destinations.